-The results showed that the support of husband and family during pregnancy and childbirth in the Bajo tribe community was still very minimal, because their culture was still very thick with patriarchal culture.
 They assume that everything related to pregnancy and childbirth is the responsibility of a mother/wife.
 In daily life a husband only functions as a breadwinner while the task of educating and raising children is left entirely to his wife.
 This is in line with research conducted by Titaley et al. 11 which shows that social support has a significant effect on the utilization of ANC services.

 Observation also shows that the husband and family prefer to encourage the mother to check the pregnancy and assist the delivery process to the dukun rather than to the health service facility because they assume that the dukun is far more experienced than the health worker.
 This also applies even if pregnancy and childbirth complications occur.
 These results are in line with research conducted by Reskiani, et al. Showing that there is a relationship between family support and the utilization of ANC services at Antang Health Center.
-Pregnant women who use ANC services because they have adequate family support, where the husband/family reminds mothers about the schedule of antenatal care and takes the pregnant woman to the puskesmas to check her pregnancy12.
+Pregnant women who use ANC services because they have adequate family support, where the husband/family reminds mothers about the schedule of antenatal care and takes the pregnant woman to the puskesmas to check her pregnancy 12.

-Husband's support is very important during pregnancy because sometimes the wife is faced with situations of fear and solitude, so that the husband is expected to always motivate and accompany pregnant women.
+Programmer of the wife is faced with situations of fear and solitude, so that the husband is expected to always motivate and accompany pregnant women.
 Besides the support provided during pregnancy can also reduce anxiety and restore the confidence of expectant mothers during pregnancy.
 This is in accordance with the concept of standby husband, the husband's awareness of the danger signs of pregnancy and the husband's readiness to accompany his wife to a health service for pregnancy checks needed at each pregnancy check-up visit, the husband should always accompany his wife so they know the condition of his wife's pregnancy.